Supreme Court preserves access to abortion pill for now - KESQ

 Women seeking to end their pregnancies in the first 10 weeks without more invasive surgical abortion can take mifepristone, along with misoprostol.
 The FDA has eased the terms of mifepristone’s use over the years, including allowing it to be sent through the mail in states that allow access.

 They won a ruling on April 7 by U.S. District Judge Matthew Kacsmaryk, an appointee of former President Donald Trump, revoking FDA approval of mifepristone.
-The judge gave the Biden administration and Danco Laboratories a week to appeal and seek to keep his ruling on hold.
+The judge gave the Biden administration and New York-based Danco Laboratories, mifepristone’s maker, a week to appeal and seek to keep his ruling on hold.

 Responding to a quick appeal, two more Trump appointees on the 5th U.S. Circuit Court of Appeals said the FDA’s original approval would stand for now.
 But Judges Andrew Oldham and Kurt Englehardt said most of the rest of Kacsmaryk’s ruling could take effect while the case winds through federal courts.